Amarthgul/PersonalCodes/OSU/DESIGN6400/ISS/README.md

 ### 2.7.4 - Tilt Shift

-Transformation of the imager when it no longer sits on the lens opticla axis.
+Transformation of the imager when it no longer sits at the center of optical axis.

 <br />